-Tying the knot involves merging several aspects of yours and your partner’s lives, including your finances.
-However, does that mean that your credit scores and reports are automatically impacted because you decided to say, "I do”?
+Tying the knot involves merging several aspects of your and your partner’s lives, including your finances.
+However, does that mean that marriage automatically impacts your credit scores and reports because you decided to say, “I do”?
 Not necessarily.

 There are a lot of misconceptions floating around regarding marriage and credit.
 Though the joining of your lives does not result in any direct impact to your or your spouse’s credit reports, it may be worth your while to discern between fact and fiction when it comes to marriage and credit.
 Use this guide to get started.